swiftlang/sourcekit-lsp/Documentation/Modules.md

 FIXME: Add link for BSP and version

+### BuildSystemIntegration

+Defines the queries SourceKit-LSP can ask of a a build system, like getting compiler arguments for a file.
+Finding a target’s dependencies or preparing a target.

 ### CAtomics

 Implementation of atomics for Swift using C. Once we can raise our deployment target to use the `Atomic` type from the Swift standard library, this module should be removed.